peerchemist/VanitySearch/README.md

 Docker uses multi-stage builds to improve final image size.
 Scripts are provided to facilitate the build process.

-When building on your own, full image name (including owner/repo parts) can be customized via `IMAGE_NAME` environment variable.
-It defaults to just `vanitysearch` withour owner part.
-Pre-built images are available on Docker hub from [@ratijas](https://hub.docker.com/r/ratijas/vanitysearch).

 #### Docker build / CPU-only